 Some physicians have tried using fibrinolytic ‘clot busting’ drugs approved for other disease conditions to break up scar tissue and improve drainage.
 These drugs are not approved by the FDA for resolving CPE/empyema, and have not been optimized for dosing these patients.
 Clinical results for this off-label pharmaceutical route have been highly inconsistent.

 LTI-01 is our lead compound for loculated pleural effusions.
-The product has undergone significant research and pre-clinical development under several NIH grants and programs totaling more than $17 million in funding, and is planned to enter Phase I clinical trials in 2016.
+The product has undergone significant research and pre-clinical development under several NIH grants and programs totaling more than $17 million in funding.
+LTI-01 is the first pharmaceutical agent to enter into clinical trials for treating non-draining CPE/empyema.
+A Phase 1b clinical trial is being conducted at three sites each in Australia and New Zealand.
 LTI-01 is a proenzyme, or zymogen, becoming activated in the pleural space.